 Examples of conditional eligibility include people with extreme fatigue after dialysis, or a bus stop which requires a person who is blind to negotiate a dangerous pedestrian area, like a large open parking lot with no reference points.

 Appointments are required for a mobility evaluation.
 Call the Paratransit Mobility Center at 287-2263 or our toll free number is 1-877-882-7272 if you live outside the Salt Lake area.
-Call 287-4657 if you use a TTY.
-You may call Monday through Friday from 8:30 am to 5:00 pm.
+You may call Monday through Friday from 7:30 am to 4:00 pm.
 Upon request, complimentary transportation is provided.

 Appointments are confirmed in writing including the date, time and location of the evaluation and any additional documentation that may be required.